 Note:(except for PM's)

-Postings and stories about auction companies or gripes about specific people can't legally be posted here and therefore can't be accepted.
+Postings and stories about auction companies can't legally be posted here and therefore can't be accepted.
 The number of stories would be too numerous anyway.

 PBM does collect horror stories about other businesses related to Coin-Op.
 We use this information when recommending other business, but will not post this information on this page.